glic3rinu/spam-gear/README.md

 [php-spam-legacy](php-spam-legacy)
 ----------------------------------

-PHP &lt; 5.3 has no built-in support for logging PHP scripts that send email.
+PHP prioor to 5.3 has no built-in support for logging PHP scripts that send email.
 However, this can be done by creating a wrapper around sendmail command.

 First create a `/usr/local/bin/phpsendmail` file with the following content
 ```bash